-Institutional Background
+2 Institutional Background

-Role of OPOs
+2.1 Role of OPOs

-The procurement organizations (OPOs) in the United States organ are federally designated nonprofit entities.
+The United 57 organ procurement organizations (OPOs) in the States are federally designated nonprofit entities.
 Each is entrusted with a specific geographic domain, granting them exclusive rights and responsibilities.
 This organ procurement structure is rooted in the National Organ Transplant Act of 1984 (NOTA).
 This legislation dictates two main aspects of OPO operations.
 Firstly, every OPO has a monopoly on the recovery of deceased donor organs within its designated service area (DSA).
 Their key responsibilities encompass evaluating potential organ donors, obtaining consent for organ donation from the deceased's next of kin, surgically extracting and preserving organs for transplantation, and transporting these organs to transplant center hospitals.
-While OPOs manage procurement, the allocation of organs to specific recipients falls under the jurisdiction of the Organ Procurement Transplantation Network (OPTN) and the United Network for Organ Sharing (UNOS).8 However, the final decision on whether to accept or decline an organ lies with the transplant centers (Held et al. 2020).
+While OPOs manage procurement, the allocation of organs to specific recipients falls under the jurisdiction of the Organ Procurement Transplantation Network (OPTN) and the United Network for Organ Sharing (UNOS).10 However, the final decision on whether to accept or decline an organ lies with the transplant centers (Held et al. 2020).
 Secondly, OPOs largely set their own reimbursement rates for transplanted organs.
 Notably, they receive full reimbursement from the CMS for all costs related to kidney acquisition, while OPOs determine reimbursement for the acquisition of other organs through negotiation with the transplant centers.
 This reimbursement usually manifests as a payment from the transplant center to the OPO, and it mirrors the expenses tied to the organ.
-This process is termed the standard acquisition cost (SAC).
+This process and expenses related to it are termed the standard acquisition cost (SAC).